rohithreddykota/bidding-system/README.md

 ## Introduction of Bidding System on Facebook Marketplace

-Introducing bidding feature to the existing Facebook marketplace.
+Introducing a bidding feature to the existing Facebook marketplace.

 ## Group Members